visgl/deck.gl/dev-docs/RFCs/v6.x/project-unproject-rfc.md

 ### Adjustable Ante-Meridian

 Shaders are now able to dynamically adjust the "placement" of the ante-meridian, should JS functions also do this to ensure shader and JS rendered calculations and rendering always align?

+Can layers use different ante-meridians?
+Does it matter, since we already have to deal with different coordinate system.

+### Model matrix inversion

+A lot of model matrices, not exactly cheap to calculate inverted matrices?
+On demand?